t-crest/soc-comm/README.md

 #### TODO (S4NOC)

+ * NetworkTest and LatencyTest disabled, as they (now) run too long
  * Share testing code between ideal and concrete NIs
  * Play with configuration
  * Check memory FIFO if it is memory in an FPGA
  * Should also check how much HW the translation is, probably nothing.
 Max 4 LUTs for a table for 16 cores
  * Play with FIFO buffer variations
+ * Have Raw tester with Verilator annotation

 To analyze memory issues (e.g., increase the heap size with Xmx) use a ```.sbtopts``` with
 ```